 What is hiring bias, and where might it show in my recruitment process?

-Hiring bias occurs when individuals or collaborators in recruitment the team make decisions on candidates because of biases they may hold.
+Hiring bias occurs when individuals or collaborators on the hiring team make decisions on candidates because of biases they may hold.
 Hiring bias usually happens unconsciously but can profoundly affect the quality of your recruitment and the diversity of your workplace.

 Below are some examples of hiring bias: